Air China Flight 129: Survivors' statements

 There were a total of 166 occupants on board, composed of 11 crew members and 155 passengers, including five children with ages ranging from three to nine years old.
 On the day of the accident, 39 people survived the crash with serious injuries.
 A passenger died the following day and 16 days later another passenger died.

 Based on interviews of the survivors on board Flight 129, it was revealed that the accident occurred suddenly, with loud noise and violent shaking of the aircraft at the point of impact.
 All items inside the aircraft fell down, seats were thrust forward, and all lights went out, making it dark inside the aircraft.
 The fire filled the cabin with heavy smoke, which made it difficult to breathe.
 Most of the passengers briefly lost consciousness during impact, with the feet and legs of some passengers forced under the seats in front of them.
 A flight attendant who was seated at the aft right position stated that his body was crushed underneath something.
 He reached to open the door, but could not find the handle.
 He crawled out of the cabin and evacuated the survivors.
 The survivors then escaped by walking or crawling through the gaps in the broken fuselage.
 As they escaped, several large explosions were heard, with pillars of fire shooting up high into the sky.

 The pre-flight safety demonstration and announcements were made in Chinese and English, but not in Korean.
 Some of the 135 Korean passengers stated they did not understand them.
-The Korean investigation board recommended that Air China add announcements in Korean to flights to and from South Korea.
+The South Korean investigative board recommended that Air China add announcements in Korean to flights to and from South Korea.

-Official report by the Korean authorities
+Official report by South Korea

 Both the flight data recorder and the cockpit voice recorder were retrieved from the crash site and examined by investigators.
 The FDR data did not show any defect in the aircraft's controls and instruments.

 The official accident report by the Korea Aviation Accident Investigation Board was released on 4 March 2005.
 The Probable Cause read: